anju3261/hello-demo/README.md

 # hello-demo
-this is my frist git repository
+this is my first git repository github commands